guildai/guild.ai/pages/guides/reproducibility.md

 ## Runtime Environments

-A runtime environment can play an important role in reproducing results.
+A runtime environment plays an important role in reproducing results.
 Guild captures platform attributes such as Python version, operating system details, and installed library versions.
 Use this information to compare results.